pikepdf/pikepdf/docs/tutorial.rst

 .. ipython::

-    In [1]: page1
+    In [1]: repr(page1)

 The angle brackets in the output indicate that this object cannot be constructed with a Python expression because it contains a reference.
 When angle brackets are omitted from the ``repr()`` of a pikepdf object, then the object can be replicated with a Python expression, such as ``eval(repr(x)) == x``.
-Pages typically concern indirect references to themselves and other pages, so they cannot be represented as an expression.
+Pages typically have indirect references to themselves and other pages, so they cannot be represented as an expression.

-In Jupyter and IPython, pikepdf will instead attempt to display a preview of the PDF page, assuming a PDF rendering backend is available.

 Item and attribute notation
 ---------------------------